CyanSalt/vite-plugin-prefetch-chunk/README.md

 Prefetch links will consume bandwidth, which is often unacceptable if you have a large app with many async chunks and your users are primarily mobile and thus bandwidth-aware.
 Therefore, this plugin is designed to be used in a way that requires manual declaration on the asynchronous module that you want to be prefetched.

+Prefetch links are always generated at the end of head.
+You can refer to [`vite-plugin-html-sort-tags`](https://github.com/CyanSalt/vite-plugin-html-sort-tags) if you want to optimize the sorting.

 ## Installation

 ```shell